Hackabull-USF/NFT-Bullery/README.md

 ## ​:seven:​ Contributors
 ```
 👉 Introduce team members and contribution
+We worked together in most of parts, but put more time and be specified in each part
 ```
 <table class="tg">
 <tbody>